The Holy of Holies

 Steve Robinson, owner of Wolf Mountain Books in Flagstaff, AZ, took some great photographs at the Trap Shoot in 1988.

-Shaw was celebrated in two important publications: a special issue of the Baker Street Journal (Dec 1990) with various contributors, and The Sage of Santa Fe (published privately) written and compiled by Susan Rice (BSI-1991) and Vinnie Brosnan (BSI-2011) in 2013, the year Brosnan died.
-(Vinnie is remembered by The John Watson Society here.)
+Shaw was celebrated in two important publications: a special issue of the Baker Street Journal (Dec 1990) with various contributors, and The Sage of Santa Fe (published privately) written and compiled in 2013 by Susan Rice (BSI-1991) and Vinnie Brosnan (BSI-2011) .
+(Brosnan died soon after the publication of the book, and is remembered by The John Watson Society here.)

 The Sage of Santa Fe — Adventures and Public Life of John Bennett Shaw